 Do not use medroxyprogesterone acetate injectable suspension if you:

 If you are breastfeeding or plan to breastfeed, medroxyprogesterone acetate can pass into your breast milk.
-Talk to your healthcare provider about the best way to feed your baby if you take medroxyprogesterone acetate injectable suspension.
+Talk to your healthcare professional about the best way to feed your baby if you take medroxyprogesterone acetate injectable suspension.

-Tell your healthcare provider about all of the medicines you take, including prescription and nonprescription medicines, vitamins, and herbal supplements.
+Tell your healthcare professional about all of the medicines you take, including prescription and nonprescription medicines, vitamins, and herbal supplements.

 Medroxyprogesterone acetate injectable suspension and certain other medicines may affect each other, causing serious side effects.
 Sometimes the doses of other medicines may need to be changed while you are taking medroxyprogesterone acetate injectable suspension.